Last updated 6th October 2024

 Limitations of Scanning Electron Microscopy (SEM) Technique

 This technique needs a solid sample that fits into the microscope chamber.
 Electrically insulating samples need the application of an electrically conductive coating.
-The EDS detector on SEM fails to detect very light elements (H, He, and Li), and many instruments are unable to detect elements with atomic numbers less than 11.
+The EDS detector on SEM fails to detect very light elements (H, He, and Li), and many instruments cannot detect elements with atomic numbers less than 11.
 SEM instruments need to be placed in an area that is free of any possible magnetic, electric, or vibration interferences.

 Related Techniques